ExCodable/ExCodable/README.md

 ## Features

-Supports `key-mapping` with `KeyPath` and `CodingKey`:
+- Supports Key-Mapping with `KeyPath` and JSON-Key:
+    - ExCodable did not read/write memory via unsafe pointers;
-- No need to encode/decode properties one by one.
+    - No need to encode/decode properties one by one;
-- No need to read/write memory via `UnsafePointer`.
-- Just requires using `var` to declare properties and provide default values.
+    - Just requires using `var` to declare properties and provide default values;
-- In most cases, `CodingKey` is no longer necessary, because it will only be used once, `String` literals may be better.
+    - In most cases, the `CodingKey` type is no longer necessary, because it will only be used once, `String` literals may be better.

-Encode/Decode:
-- Supports encode/decode via subscripts.
-- Supports multiple `alternative-keys` via `Array` for decoding.
+- Supports multiple Alternative-Keys via `Array` for decoding;
-- Supports `nested-keys` via `String` with dot syntax.
+- Supports Nested-Keys via `String` with dot syntax;
-- Supports custom encode/decode-handler via closures.
+- Supports custom encode/decode handlers via closures;
+- Supports encode/decode via subscripts;
-- Supports builtin and custom `type-conversion`.
+- Supports builtin and custom Type-Conversions;

-Simple and flexible Encodable/Decodable API:
-- **Some ideas were borrowed from an awesome framework - [Codextended](https://github.com/JohnSundell/Codextended).**
+- Supports `struct`, `class` and subclass;
-- Uses JSON Encoder/Decoder by default, and supports PList.
+- Uses JSON encoder/decoder by default, and supports PList;
-- Uses `type-inference`.
+- Uses Type-Inference, supports JSON `Data`, `String` and `Object`;
-- Returns `Optional` values instead of throwing errors.
+- Returns `Optional` values instead of throwing errors, to avoid frequent use of `try?`.

 ## Usage

-### 1. `key-mapping` for `struct`:
+### 1. Key-Mapping for `struct`:

 > Requires using `var` to declare properties and provide default values.